sagunrupakheti/Data-Validation--Internship/Day1-Data-Validation/docs/queries_documentation.md

 	END AS test_status
 FROM
 (
-SELECT employee_id, shift_date FROM timesheet t  WHERE t.was_on_call IS True EXCEPT
+SELECT employee_id, shift_date FROM timesheet t  WHERE t.has_taken_break IS True EXCEPT
-SELECT CAST(employee_id as INT), CAST(punch_apply_date AS DATE) FROM timesheet_raw tr WHERE tr.paycode = 'ON_CALL'
+SELECT CAST(employee_id as INT), CAST(punch_apply_date AS DATE) FROM timesheet_raw tr WHERE tr.paycode = 'BREAK'
 GROUP BY tr.employee_id, tr.punch_apply_date ) record;
 ~~~
 ![img_10.png](img_10.png)